 - Previous versions of this specification defined what is now the header field as a signed int32 field which was required to be positive.
-The consensus rule that the foverwintered flag MUST NOT be set before Overwinter has activated, has the same effect. - The semantics of transactions with transaction version number not equal to 1, 2, 3, or 4 is not currently defined.
-Miners MUST NOT create blocks before the Overwinter activation block height containing transactions with version other than 1 or 2. - The exclusion of transactions with transaction version number greater than 2 is not a consensus rule before Overwinter activation.
-Such transactions may exist in the block chain and MUST be treated identically to version 2 transactions. - [Overwinter onward] Once Overwinter has activated, limits on the maximum transaction version number are consensus rules. - Note that a future upgrade might use any transaction version number or version group ID.
-It is likely that an upgrade that changes the transaction version number or version group ID will also change the transaction format, and software that parses transactions SHOULD take this into account. - [Overwinter onward] The purpose of version group ID is to allow unambiguous parsing of 'loose'' transactions, independent of the context of a block chain.
+The consensus rule that the foverwintered flag MUST NOT be set before Overwinter has activated, has the same effect. - The semantics of transactions with transaction version number not equal to 1, 2, 3, or 4 is not currently defined. - The exclusion of transactions with transaction version number greater than 2 is not a consensus rule before Overwinter activation.
+Such transactions may exist in the block chain and MUST be treated identically to version 2 transactions. - [Overwinter onward] Once Overwinter has activated, limits on the maximum transaction version number are consensus rules. - The transaction version number 0x7FFFFFFF, and the version group ID 0xFFFFFFFF, are reserved for use in experimental extensions to transaction format or semantics on private testnets.
+They MUST NOT be used on the Zcash Mainnet or Testnet. - Note that a future upgrade might use any transaction version number or version group ID.
+It is likely that an upgrade that changes the transaction version number or version group ID will also change the transaction format, and software that parses transactions SHOULD take this into account. - [Overwinter onward] The purpose of version group ID is to allow unambiguous parsing of "loose" transactions, independent of the context of a block chain.
 Code that parses transactions is likely to be reused between block chain branches as defined in [ZIP-200], and in that case the forwintered and version fields alone may be insufficient to determine the format to be used for parsing. - A transaction version number of 2 does not have the same meaning as in Bitcoin, where it is associated with support for OP_CHECKSEQUENCEVERIFY as specified in [BIP-68].
-Zcash was forked from Bitcoin v0.11.2 and does not currently support BIP 68. - [Sapling onward] As a consequence of coinbase transactions having no Spend descriptions or Output descriptions, the valueBalance field of a coinbase transaction must have a zero value.
+Zcash was forked from Bitcoin vO.11.2 and does not currently support BIP 68. - [Sapling onward] As a consequence of coinbase transactions having no Spend descriptions or Output descriptions, the valueBalanceSapling field of a coinbase transaction must have a zero value.